Building Gatsby with GitHub Pages and Actions

 Yesterday, I was making some updates to this site and noticed that the process to publish updates was somewhat tedious.

-In order to publish a change, I would need to manually run npm run build
+In order to publish a change, I would need to manually run npm run build, commit and push the changes, then

-some reason, this kept resetting each time I pushed changes to the docs
+some reason, this kept resetting each time I pushed changes to the docs folder.
+I figured it had something to do

 with the fact that I was serving the site from a custom directory, but I wasn’t sure exactly why.